NEW DATES SET FOR NADDA’s ANNUAL DOLL SHOW AND SALE

 If you are interested in joining a doll club in your area, we recommend that you contact the United Federation of Doll Clubs (UFDC) through their website at www.ufdc.org

-Our organization is sad to announce, yet need to acknowledge, the passing of four of our current and very recent past longtime members who were an important and vital part of our membership and indeed well known and respected dealers/ collectors from various parts of our country and other parts of the world.
-All four passed away at various times within the past eight months and will be greatly missed.
+Our organization is sad to announce, yet need to acknowledge, the passing of current members who were an important and vital part of our membership and indeed well known and respected dealers/ collectors from various parts of our country and other parts of the world.